12 Best German Radio Stations for Learners

 Above and beyond the music, if you like talk radio and morning show formats, these guys can help keep you idly entertained while improving your German comprehension.
 This station also has plenty of live studio concerts, interviews with artists and current news bites.

-9. Klassik Radio: Best for Classical Connoisseurs
+Best for: Classical Connoisseurs

 You don’t have to be a classical music expert to appreciate its beauty or ability to improve your focus when you’re studying.
 Give yourself a dose of high culture with a station like Klassik Radio.
 Their programming is syndicated across Germany and also includes late-night offerings branching out into jazz, ambient and world music.